survivejs/webpack-book/manuscript/optimizing/03_environment_variables.md

 ...
 ```

-You went from 98 kB to 45 kB, and finally, to 14 kB.
+You went from 83 kB to 28 kB, and finally, to 8 kB.
 The final build is faster than the previous one as well.

-Given the 14 kB can be served gzipped, it's somewhat reasonable. gzipping drops around another 40%, and it's well supported by browsers.
+Given the 8 kB can be served gzipped, it's somewhat reasonable. gzipping drops around another 40%, and it's well supported by browsers.
+It comes with a performance overhead on mobile usage, though.

 T> `webpack.EnvironmentPlugin(['NODE_ENV'])` is a shortcut that allows you to refer to environment variables.
 It uses `DefinePlugin` underneath and you can achieve the same effect by passing `process.env.NODE_ENV` to the custom function you made.
 The [documentation covers `EnvironmentPlugin`](https://webpack.js.org/plugins/environment-plugin/) in greater detail.